A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Uncertainty Calibration for Object Detection

 \end{defi}

-\CP{Let us note this is a reasonable definition. }Although in a practical scenario most object detection systems will not consider all possible bounding-box locations, from a theoretical point-of-view this is a reasonable definition, because we can associate all disregarded locations with a confidence score \CP{of}equal to 0.
-We note that $(l,c,p) \in f(x)$ denotes a bounding-box detections of the form (\textit{Location, Class, Confidence score}).\\ Let us observe that, since most object detection systems incorporate suppression strategies (like \textit{Non Maximum Suppression}), considering the concept of calibration for pinpoint localization is unreasonable in a practical scenario.
-As such, let us take as $ \mathcal{F}: \Omega \times \Omega \rightarrow [0,1] $ to designate the well known \textit{Intersection Over Union} (IoU) function, and define (for some threshold value $\tau \in [0,1]$) $\varphi_\tau: \Omega \times \{1,\ldots,C\} \rightarrow [0,1] $ as
+We note that $(l,c,p) \in f(x)$ denotes a bounding-box detection of the form (\textit{Location, Class, Confidence score}).\\ Although in a practical scenario most object detection systems will not consider all possible bounding-box locations, from a theoretical point-of-view Definition \ref{probabilistic:detector} is a reasonable definition, because we can associate all disregarded locations with a confidence score equal to 0.
+As such, this definition is consistent with common state-of-the-art object detectors. \\ Let us observe that, since most object detection systems incorporate suppression strategies (like \textit{Non Maximum Suppression}), considering the concept of calibration for precise localization can be unreasonable in a practical scenario.
+Therefore, let us take as $ \mathcal{F}: \Omega \times \Omega \rightarrow [0,1] $ to designate the well known IoU function, and define (for some threshold value $\tau \in [0,1]$) $\varphi_\tau: \Omega \times \{1,\ldots,C\} \rightarrow [0,1] $ as

-It is worth observing that, following the definition of a \textit{probabilistic detector} (Definition \ref{probabilistic:detector}), the value of $\varphi(y,c)$ can be 0 (this is the case were there is no positive prediction that satisfies the condition $\mathcal{F}(y,l) \geq\tau$).
-We can now consider the following definition \begin{defi} We say that a probabilistic detector $f: \mathcal{X} \rightarrow \Phi$ is \textbf{globally calibrated} (for some threshold value $\tau \in [0,1]$) iff
+referring to the maximum confidence value, for a given class, under the IoU threshold conditions.
+It is worth observing that, following the definition of a \textit{confidence-based detector} (Definition \ref{probabilistic:detector}), the value of $\varphi(y,c)$ can be 0 (this is the case were there is no positive prediction that satisfies the condition $\mathcal{F}(y,l) \geq\tau$).
+We can now consider the following definition.